vikejs/vike/examples/cloudflare-workers-react-full/readme.md

 ## Universal `fetch()`

-Note how we define a fetch function at `pageContext.fetch` which works in both the development Node.js server as well as in the production worker.
+Note how we define a fetch function at `pageContext.fetch` that works in development as well as in the production worker.

-The trick is to add a different `fetch()` implementation to `pageContextInit` at [worker/ssr.js](worker/ssr.js) and [dev-server/index.js](dev-server/index.js).
+The trick is to provide a different `fetch()` implementation at [worker/ssr.js](worker/ssr.js) and [dev-server/index.js](dev-server/index.js).